turingschool/backend-curriculum-site/module4/projects/play/play.md

 ### Communication Expectations

 - Communicate with your instructors if you feel like your team is falling behind or cannot complete the tasks assigned.
+- Communicate with your instructors if your team has completed all requirements before the deadline.
 - Tag instructors in pull requests on GitHub wherever you'd like feedback.
 - If there is any question about functionality, ASK.